What Is Collaborative Divorce?

 The significant difference between a collaborative divorce and a litigated divorce is that a collaborative divorce is resolved outside of court.
 Both spouses have to agree to enter into an ADR process like collaborative divorce or mediation.
 If they disagree, traditional divorce litigation is the default.

 The collaborative team supports the spouses in making their own decisions.
-In a traditional divorce, the court will resolve what the parties don’t agree on through negotiation.
-For example, a court hearing on “pendente lite” issues might arise while the divorce is pending to a full divorce trial.
+In a traditional divorce, the court resolves what the parties don’t agree on through negotiation.
+For example, a court hearing on “pendente lite” issues might arise while the divorce is pending or, in the most extreme example, a full divorce trial.

 Read: Mediation, Collaboration, or Litigation?